collaborativebioinformatics/starfishDiscovery/README.md

 mkdir docker_example

 # Run the container.
+## Please excuse the personal dockerhub repo.
+I can move it to a more official one.
 docker run -it -v $(pwd)/docker_example:/tmp/starfish_example_output/ callumm93/starfish:v1.0.0

 # Inside the container, run the example script.